 Nick’s work at the Washington, D.C.
 National Office often overlaps with other Honor Attorney Program alum, as it has in Uniformed Services Employment and Reemployment Rights Act cases.

-Nick has been very busy as a program and grants attorney with SOL’s Employment and Training Legal Services Division.
-Some of what he has been up to is building a first-of-its-kind grant program leveraging federal workforce funds to reconnect workers with opioid-use disorder to the workforce—decreasing their chances of relapse—and training workers in occupations that can impact the opioid crisis, such as alternative pain management and behavioral health.
+As a program and grants attorney with SOL’s Employment and Training Legal Services Division, Nick helped build a first-of-its-kind grant program leveraging federal workforce funds to reconnect workers with opioid-use disorder to the workforce—decreasing their chances of relapse—and training workers in occupations that can impact the opioid crisis, such as alternative pain management and behavioral health.

-Last year, Nick served as acting policy director of the Job Corps program, developing new COVID-19 protocols that allowed the program to safely expand enrollment for its students for the first time since the start of the pandemic.
+Nick has transitioned his skills and relationships from legal work to policy work for other agencies within the department.
+In 2021, Nick served as acting policy director of the Job Corps program, developing new COVID-19 protocols that allowed the program to safely expand enrollment for its students for the first time since the start of the pandemic.
 He also negotiated corporate partnerships and led the program’s efforts to improve equity.
+In 2022, Nick became a policy counselor for the Good Jobs Initiative, a Labor Department-led Initiative that provides critical information to workers, employers, and government agencies as they work to improve job quality and create access to good jobs free from discrimination and harassment for all working people.

 The most gratifying part of my work at the department is not only creating more opportunities but creating opportunities that account for the messiness of human life.
 The Honors Program not only provided me the opportunity to do this work, but by giving me a fulsome sense of how employment law and the federal government works, it equipped me with the tools to affect what I hope will be lasting change for people who need it most.”